Salzburg Academy on Media & Global Change

 1. Complete an online application through the UT Study Abroad Office.
 You will need to request access to the UT online application by calling the UT Study Abroad Office, 471-6490, with your EID and semester of participation (example: summer "whole" 2014) before you can get started;

-2. Submit a "Salzburg Academy Statement of Purpose" and a resume to Ronda Barnett in the College of Communication via email (email@example.com) by the final deadline of March 7.
+2. Submit a "Salzburg Academy Statement of Purpose" and a resume to Jeff Hallock in the Moody College of Communication via email (email@example.com) by the final deadline of March 7.
 The Statement of Purpose document should contain responses to the following questions (responses should be 50-75 words each): A) Why do you think you are a good fit for this program?
 B) Name one aspect of the host culture you want to know more about and why.
 C) What qualities or activities do you possess that will help you successfully interact with the host culture?
 D) Most short term programs involve significant interaction and collaboration with a small group of students, faculty and program staff.
 Please give an example of a time when you worked effectively with a group.
 E) Is there anything else we should know about your application?
 REQUIRED: Save this as a Word document, and be sure to include your name and UT EID.
-Once you are selected to participate, you will need to copy and paste these responses into the University of Maryland online application.

 For more information on this program, please contact the Moody College of Communication Student Advising Office (BMC 2.600), 471-1553.